Equivariant toric geometry and Euler-Maclaurin formulae: Preliminaries

 Let $X$ be a complex algebraic variety with an algebraic action of the torus $\bT$ with character lattice $M$ (e.g., $X$ is a toric variety).
 For any $\bT$-equivariant vector bundle $\cE\to X$, one can define equivariant Chern classes $c_i^\bT(\cE)$, equivariant Todd classes ${\rm Td}^\bT(\cE)$ and an equivariant Chern character $\ch^\bT(\cE)$ in $\widehat{H}_\bT^*(X;\bQ),$ by means of the corresponding Chern roots, see \cite{EG0}[Sect.3.1] for complete details.
 Forgetting the $\bT$-action, these notions reduce under $i_X^*:\widehat{H}_\bT^*(X;\bQ) \to {H}^*(X;\bQ)$ to the classical non-equivariant counterparts.
 For example, if $D$ is a $\bT$-invariant Cartier divisor on $X$, then the {equivariant Chern character} of the line bundle $\cO_X(D)$ is given by: \be \ch^\bT(\cO_X(D))=e^{[D]_\bT}=1+[D]_\bT+\frac{1}{2!}[D]_\bT^2+\cdots \in \widehat{H}_\bT^*(X;\bQ), \ee where $[D]_\bT=c_1^\bT(\cO_X(D)) \in H^2_\bT(X;\bQ)$ is the equivariant cohomology class of the torus-invariant Cartier divisor $D$.
 Forgetting the $\bT$-action yields: $i_X^*\ch^\bT(\cO_X(D))=\ch(\cO_X(D)).$

 We denote as usual by $K_\bT^0(X)$ the Grothendieck group of $\bT$-equivariant vector bundles on $X$, and we let $K_0^\bT(X)$ denote the Grothendieck group of $\bT$-equivariant coherent sheaves on $X$.
-If $X$ is smooth and quasi-projective, then $K_\bT^0(X) \simeq K^\bT_0(X)$, since in this case any $\bT$-equivariant coherent sheaf has a finite resolution by $\bT$-equivariant locally free sheaves.
+If $X$ is smooth, then $K_\bT^0(X) \simeq K^\bT_0(X)$, since in this case any $\bT$-equivariant coherent sheaf has a finite resolution by $\bT$-equivariant locally free sheaves (see, e.g., \cite{Ed}[page 28] and the references therein).
 In general, the tensor product gives a ring structure on $K^0_\bT(X)$, and $K^\bT_0(X)$ is a module for this ring.
 Note that the Chern character $\ch^\bT$ induces a contravariant, functorial, ring homomorphism